swedenconnect/eidas-connector/docs/prid.md

 ## Updating the PRID Policy Configuration

 The PRID service will reload the PRID policy file every 10 minutes.
 It is also possible to force a reload and verify that the update was correct.
-See "**Refresh of policy configuration - /manage/refresh**" below.
+See [The Refresh PRID Configuration Endpoint](management.html#the-refresh-prid-configuration-endpoint) of the [Management using the Actuator](management.html) page.

 ---